FyroxEngine/Fyrox/README.md

 ## Frequently asked questions

-**Q:** Is rg3d using ECS?
+**Q:** Does rg3d use ECS?

-**A:** No. It is using more classic OOP approach.
-However, it uses lots of optimizations for efficient memory management such as generational pools.
+**A:** No. It uses generational pools (arenas) which are optimized for efficient memory management to retain more static type safety.

 **Q:** Examples running too slow on my PC, FPS is too low, help!

-**A:** At first, make sure you run examples on discrete GPU, not on a built-in of your CPU.
+**A:** First, make sure you run examples on the discrete GPU, not on a built-in of your CPU.
 Built-in GPUs are very slow and not suitable for rg3d.
-Secondly, make sure your discrete GPU is powerful enough to run modern games at decent frame rate.
+Second, make sure your discrete GPU is powerful enough to run modern games at a decent frame rate.

 ## Supported Operating Systems